May 2nd, 2013

 Public safety agencies have been collecting GIS information for decades in order to populate the information found in selective routing database (SRDB), automatic location information (ALI) and master street address guides (MSAG).
 When an emergency call comes into a legacy GIS-equipped PSAP, associated addresses or X,Y coordinates are delivered as well, though the coordinates are meaningless on their own.
 In order to be valuable, this data must be plotted on a map in either the call-processing or computer-aided dispatch (CAD) environment.
 Once plotted, the information can be applied to perform dispatch functions.
 In this way, GIS is a supplemental tool used to verify location alone.

 Hexagon 2013 to Offer Hands On Geospatial Training and Much More

-April 30, 2013 by Mladen Stojic, Vice President, Geospatial at Intergraph SG&I
+April 30, 2013 by Mladen Stojic, President of Hexagon Geospatial

 From June 3rd through 6th, Hexagon is hosting its HxGN LIVE 2013 — Hexagon International Conference, which will provide outstanding training, networking, visionary keynote addresses and much more.